dmycse/flarmiotask/README.md

 # Test Task (Flarmio)

 ## Description
-Implement the design on a form as identical as possible.
+Implement the design of a form as identical as possible.
 The input field should only allow numbers bigger than 10.

 ## Done